StupidLilGoober/stupidlilgoober/README.md

 # StupidLilGoober

 I am a programmer who creates tools.
-Recently, I have been working on stuff for D&D and other TTRPGs.
+Recently, I have been working on a video game with my friends.

 ## Info